COMP4651-24fall/project-group-7/README.md

 ## Features
 - **Data Collection**: The project fetches historical stock price data for S&P 500 companies over the past 7 days, automatically collecting data every 7 days based on Hong Kong Time (HKT).
 - **Data Processing**: Data is cleaned and organized before being uploaded to the database.
-- **Database Integration**: Data is uploaded in batches to a MySQL database.
+- **Database Integration**: Data is uploaded in batches to a MySQL database on AWS RDS.
 - **Scheduler**: The data collection process is automated with a scheduler that runs every 7 days at 08:00 AM HKT.
 - **Machine Learning**: The collected data will be used for machine learning analysis on stock price trends and patterns.